debezium/debezium/RELEASING.md

 #### Validating the staged artifacts

-At this time, the best way to verify the staged artifacts are valid is to locally update the [Debezium Docker images](https://github.com/debezium/docker-images) used in the [Debezium tutorial](https://debezium.io/docs/tutorial) to use the latest connector plugins, and then to run through the tutorial using those locally-built Docker images.
+At this time, the best way to verify the staged artifacts are valid is to locally update the [Debezium container images](https://github.com/debezium/container-images) used in the [Debezium tutorial](https://debezium.io/docs/tutorial) to use the latest connector plugins, and then to run through the tutorial using those locally-built container images.

-This [GitHub repository](https://github.com/debezium/docker-images) containing the Docker images contains separate Dockerfiles for each major and minor release of Debezium.
-Start by checking out and getting the latest commits from the [Debezium Docker images](https://github.com/debezium/docker-images) repository and creating a topic branch (using an appropriate branch name):
+This [GitHub repository](https://github.com/debezium/container-images) with the container images contains separate Dockerfiles for each major and minor release of Debezium.
+Start by checking out and getting the latest commits from the [Debezium container images](https://github.com/debezium/container-images) repository and creating a topic branch (using an appropriate branch name):

     $ git checkout master
     $ git pull upstream master
     $ git checkout -b <branch-name>

 For Debezium patch releases, we simply update the Dockerfiles that correspond to the minor release's parent.
-For example, when 0.2 was released, we created new Docker images by copying and updating the images from 0.1.
-However, when 0.2.1 was released, we simply updated the 0.2 Docker images.
+For example, when 0.2 was released, we created new container images by copying and updating the images from 0.1.
+However, when 0.2.1 was released, we simply updated the 0.2 container images.

-Currently, the only Docker image that contains Debezium code is the [Connect service image](https://github.com/debezium/docker-images/connect), which means this is the only Dockerfile that you will need to change to point to the Maven staging repository.
+Currently, the only container image that contains Debezium code is the [Connect service image](https://github.com/debezium/container-images/connect), which means this is the only Dockerfile that you will need to change to point to the Maven staging repository.
 To do this, edit the Dockerfile for the Connect service, and:

 * change the `DEBEZIUM_VERSION` environment variable value to match the _major.minor.patch_ version number for the release (e.g., `0.2.1`)
 * temporarily replace the Maven Central repository URL with that URL of the staging repository created in [Perform the Release](#perform-the-release), which again looks something like `https://oss.sonatype.org/content/repositories/iodebezium-1002`.
 * update the MD5 literal string used to check the `...-plugin.tar.gz` file

-After all of the Docker files have been created or updated, go to the top of your local Git repository and run the following command to build the Docker images:
+After all of the Docker files have been created or updated, go to the top of your local Git repository and run the following command to build the container images:

     $ ./build-debezium.sh 0.2

 or using the correct Debezium version.
-After this successfully builds the images, run through the tutorial, being sure to use the same Docker image label (e.g., `0.2`) that you just built.
+After this successfully builds the images, run through the tutorial, being sure to use the same container image label (e.g., `0.2`) that you just built.

 When the tutorial can be successfully run with the new version, edit the Dockerfile for the Connect service to again use the official Maven Central repository URL.